 There are two types of this kind of infestation – dry rot and wet rot.

-Dry rot happens over a long period of time, as wood spends years in dry, warm conditions.
-It has two causes: the area around it has been poorly ventilated, which effectively has starved the wood of oxygen, causing it to get too dry.
-Conversely, dampness can also cause dry rot, and in these instances, it is important to find where that dampness has come from, and nip it in the bud.
+Dry rot happens over an extensive period of time, as wood spends years in dry, warm conditions.
+It is caused when the area around the wood is poorly ventilated, which effectively starves the wood of oxygen.
+Dampness may also cause dry rot.

-Wet rot is a much more common cause of decay and damage to timber fittings, such as roof joists and exposed timbers.
+Wet rot is a much more common cause of decay and can cause damage to timber fittings, such as roof joists and exposed timbers.

-The first signs of this are long cube-shaped cracks similar to those seen with dry rot.
-In this case, though, the timber will appear bleached or will be turned darker, depending on the species of rot involved.
+The first signs of wet rot are long cube-shaped cracks similar to those seen with dry rot.
+In cases of dry rot, though, the timber will appear bleached or turn darker.
+The change in colour is dependent on the specific type of rot.

 Guranteed Results & Competitive Pricing